-The Affordable Care Act, sometimes referred to as “Obamacare,” expanded healthcare coverage to include preventive services1.
+The Affordable Care Act (ACA) expanded healthcare coverage to include preventive services1.
 These services are provided without a deductible, copay, or coinsurance.
 By following a recommended vaccination schedule, you can help to protect yourself from diseases.

 Below is a list of the vaccinations that are covered by health insurance as free preventive services.
 Of course, it is imperative that you talk with a physician before scheduling any vaccines.